 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Yukon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fort Yukon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fort Yukon is a city of professionals, managers and service providers.
 There are especially a lot of people living in Fort Yukon who work in management occupations (19.60%), teaching (14.57%) and office and administrative support (11.06%).

 Setting & Lifestyle